-After spotting this question posted by would-be journalists on the sub Reddit real journalism I asked some senior editors in the Media Helping Media network what they felt were the best degrees for a career in journalism.
+After spotting this question posted online by would-be journalists about what degree they should study for, I asked some senior editors in the Media Helping Media network what they felt were the best degrees for a career in journalism.
 The following are some tips that might help those planning a career in the media.

 Life experience, humanities and social sciences

-Despite working as a journalist for 37 years, Harishchandra Bhat’s LinkedIn profile says he is still studying.
+Despite working as a journalist for 37 years, Harishchandra Bhat says he is still studying.

 Specialist knowledge can be really useful

-Nick Raistrick - Media Development Director at East Africa Cup says specialisms can come in valuable.
+Nick Raistrick – a media development specialist says specialisms can come in valuable.

 “I’m often asked this and tend to advise against a journalism degree: partly because journalism is competitive and people who want to be a journalist when they are 17 or 18 may not feel the same way when they see the starting salaries (or years of unpaid work ahead of them) when they are 22.